nikolavp/approval/doc/source/getting-started.rst

 Converter
 =========
-Converters are objects that are responsible for serializing objects to raw form(currently byte[]).
+Converters are objects that are responsible for serializing objects to raw form(currently :java:ref:`byte[]`).
 This interface allows you to create a custom converter for your custom objects and reuse the approval process in the library.
 We have converters for all primitive types, String and their array variants.
 Of course providing a converter for your custom object is dead easy.
-Let's say you have a custom entity model class that you are going to use for verifications in your tests:
+Let's say you have a custom entity class that you are going to use for verifications in your tests:

 .. literalinclude:: /../../src/test/java/com/nikolavp/approval/example/Entity.java
     :language: java